RiskTM/RiskTM/README.md

 **`Digital Craftsman`**

 I am a university student that is very interested in all challenges with computeres.
-Currently I'm trying my hand at C and Haskell and am looking for as much experience as I can.
+Currently I'm programming mostly in Java and JavaScript and am looking for as much experience as I can.
 If your interested send me a message.

 ### 🧰 Languages and Tools